 Phase 3: The Rise of MS-DOS

 As the personal computer market grew, so did the competition.
-Microsoft, led by Bill Gates, had been developing its own operating system, MS-DOS.
-MS-DOS was similar to CP/M in many ways but had a more modern design and was more user-friendly.
+Microsoft, led by Bill Gates, had been developing its operating system, MS-DOS.
+MS-DOS was similar to CP/M in many ways but had a more modern and user-friendly design.
 In 1981, Microsoft licensed MS-DOS to IBM for the IBM PC, and it quickly became the dominant operating system for personal computers.

-CP/M, on the other hand, had not evolved much since its inception.
-Its design was becoming outdated, and it lacked some of the features that users were starting to expect from their operating systems, like support for hard drives and directories.
+CP/M, on the other hand, had only evolved a little since its inception.
+Its design was becoming outdated and lacked some of the features that users were starting to expect from their operating systems, like support for hard drives and directories.

 Phase 4: The Fall of CP/M